Ehrhart quasi-polynomials of almost integral polytopes: Characterizing zonotopes

 \section{Characterizing zonotopes}

-This section deals with a characterization for zonotopes in a similar way to Theorem \ref{charsym}.
-More specifically, if the Ehrhart quasi-polynomial of every rational shift of a lattice polytope satisfies the $\GCD$-property, then the polytope is a zonotope.
-Notice that for non-centrally symmetric polytopes we proved the statement already.
+This section deals with a characterization of lattice zonotopes in a similar way to Theorem \ref{charsym}.
+Specifically, if the Ehrhart quasi-polynomial of every rational shift of a lattice polytope satisfies the $\GCD$-property, then the polytope is a zonotope.
+Notice that we have already proved this statement for non-centrally symmetric polytopes.
 In fact, $\GCD (1,\rho)=\GCD(\rho-1,\rho)$ for all periods $\rho\ge 1$, but by Theorem \ref{charsym} we find a $c\in \Q^d$ such that $L_{(P,c)}\neq L_{(P,-c)}$.
-In order to construct a translation vector for the centrally symmetric polytopes, that are no zonotopes, we consider almost constant functions:
+In order to construct a translation vector for the centrally symmetric polytopes that are no zonotopes, we consider almost constant functions:

-\begin{definition} A function $f\colon \R \to \R$ is called \textit{almost locally constant}, if it is locally constant except for a discrete point set.
-A function $f\colon \R \to \R$ is called \textit{almost constant}, if it is constant except for a discrete point set. \end{definition}
+\begin{definition} A function $f\colon \R \to \R$ is called \textit{almost locally constant}, if it is locally constant except for a discrete set of points.
+A function $f\colon \R \to \R$ is called \textit{almost constant}, if it is constant except for a discrete set of points. \end{definition}

 Let $P\subset \R^d$ be a polytope and $c\in \R^d$.
 Consider the function $L^P_c\colon \R \to \R$ defined by $x\mapsto \#\left((xc+P)\cap \Z^d\right)$.
 It is an almost locally constant function.
 If furthermore $c\in\Q^d$, then $L^P_c(t)$ is periodic with a period $\rho_0=\den(c)$.